- Options for your research internship

 You can do your internship at FPN, elsewhere in the Netherlands or abroad.
 We call these options 'internal', 'external' or 'abroad'.

 Option 1: internal research internship.
-The external internship is any research internship within the FPN.
+The internal internship is any research internship within the FPN.

 Option 2: external research internship.
 The external internship is any research internship outside the FPN.
 For example, internships in other universities in the Netherlands or abroad, hospitals, and assessment centres are all classified as external research internship